minekube/connect/.web/docs/blog/gate-lite.md

 #### Technical explanation

 When Minecraft Java sends its [handshake packet](https://wiki.vg/Protocol#Handshaking), it includes the server address, protocol version, and port.
 Gate Lite is able to decode this packet and extract the server address field, which it then uses to locate the corresponding route in the configuration.
 This process is made simple and efficient thanks to Gate Lite's architecture.

+Gate Lite's unique approach is that it ensures that the connection speaks the Minecraft protocol before forwarding it.
+This adds an extra layer of security, as it prevents malicious traffic from reaching the backend server.

+In addition, Gate Lite is significantly faster than other proxies when piping the connection through.
+This is because it operates on the application layer of the network, and it only forwards connections that adhere to the Minecraft protocol.
+This results in a more efficient and streamlined process for the users.
+Gate Lite reduces the number of TCP connections required for ping requests by caching the motd and server icon.
+By caching the motd and server icon, only one TCP connection to the backend is needed every X minutes to provide the motd for thousands of ping requests.
+This approach optimizes the performance of the backend by reducing the load on it.

+As I mentioned earlier, this technique can help prevent [layer 7](https://en.wikipedia.org/wiki/OSI_model) flooding attacks, such as motd-spam.

 [Learn more about Gate Lite](https://gate.minekube.com/guide/lite.html)